-The Board of Game has set an objective of a 50% reduction of brown bear numbers in Game Management Unit 13A to improve survival of moose calves.
-An estimate of bear density is necessary to monitor effects of liberalized bear regulations and provide a baseline for the reduction in bear numbers.
-It also is an important component of our understanding of predator-prey relations in Unit 13.
-From 18 May-1 June 1998, we applied a Capture-Mark-Resight (CMR) technique to brown bears in a 2150 square kilometer portion of Unit 13A, following guidelines developed by Miller et al. (1997).
-The estimation of bear density this spring was the culmination of a 3-year effort begun by Sterling Miller with 2 years of premarking in 1996 and 1997.
+The Board of Game has set a 50% reduction of brown bear numbers in Game Management Unit 13A as an objective to improve survival of moose calves.
+An estimate of bear density is necessary in order to monitor effects of liberalized bear regulations and provide a baseline for the reduction in bear numbers.
+It also is an important component of our understanding of predatorprey relations in GMU 13.
+From 18 May-1 June, 1998, we applied a Capture-Mark-Resight (CMR) technique to brown bears in a 2150 square kilometer portion of GMU 13A following guidelines developed by Miller et al. (1997).
+The estimation of bear density this spring was the culmination of a 3-year effort begun by Sterling Miller with 2 years of premarking in 1996 and 1997 (Miller 1997).